Text consolidated by Valsts valodas centrs (State Language

 referred to in Sections 13, 14, 22, and 23, shall be applicable

-to individuals of the specially protected species with limited
+in respect of individuals of the specially protected species with

-use.
-It is allowed to acquire individuals of the specially
+limited use.
+It is allowed to acquire individuals of the

-protected species with limited use in accordance with the
+specially protected species with limited use in accordance with

 damage the preservation of the population of the relevant species